Monthly Archives

 VoiceThread New Assignment Interface

 VoiceThread’s New Assignment interface is being turned on university-wide on June 30, 2021.
 Until that date, instructors may, if they choose, enable New Assignments on a per-course basis.
 After June 30, the New Assignment interface will be turned on for all VoiceThread users and the old interface will no longer be available.
 Read this article on how to enable VoiceThread New Assignments.
 To learn about the new features, check out the following resource: VoiceThread: Using New Assignments.
 Please refer to our knowledge base article How to Incorporate Learning Tool Integrations (LTIs) in Your Course to learn how to activate VoiceThread or any other integration into Canvas.
-If additional support is required, please email canvas@psu.edu.
+If additional support is required, please email [email protected].

 Top Hat